raelolz/DH-Lua-Lock/README.md

     enabled = false, -- Toggle aiming
     showfov = false, -- Show FOV circle teamcheck = false, -- Enable/disable team check
-    fovcolorlocked = Color3.new(0, 1, 0), -- Color when a player is locked
+    fovcolorlocked = Color3.new(0, 1, 0), -- Color when a player is locked (Green)
-    fovcolorunlocked = Color3.new(1, 0, 0), -- Color when no player is locked
+    fovcolorunlocked = Color3.new(1, 0, 0), -- Color when no player is locked (Red)
-    predicionX = 0, -- Amount of prediction in X direction (in studs) predictionY = 0, -- Amount of prediction in Y direction (in studs) }
+   predictionX = 10, -- Amount of prediction in X direction (in studs)
+    predictionY = 10, -- Amount of prediction in Y direction (in studs) }
 ```
 > [!IMPORTANT]